Close $5K Website Deals Without a Sales Team

 Before any call happens, you need to know who’s worth talking to.

-I use a simple intake form that every prospect fills out before I schedule a discovery call.
-Seven questions.
-Takes them about five minutes.
-Saves me hours.
+I use a 7-question intake form that every prospect fills out before I schedule a discovery call.
+Takes them about 5 minutes.
+Saves me hours every week.

 The budget question filters about 70% of tire-kickers automatically.
-Someone who selects “under $1K” isn’t going to suddenly find $5K because I gave a great pitch.
-They just can’t afford it yet.
-That’s fine.
+Someone who selects “under $1K” isn’t going to find $5K because you gave a great pitch.
+They can’t afford it yet.
 Refer them somewhere appropriate and move on.

 Decision-maker authority matters more than most developers realize.
-If the person on the call has to “check with their boss” on everything, your close rate drops dramatically.
+If the person on the call has to “check with their boss” on everything, your close rate drops.
 Not because you’re doing anything wrong, but because you’re selling to someone who can’t say yes.

 The “what happened before” question is gold.
-A prospect who’s fired two previous developers is either the problem or inheriting bad work from the previous developers.
+A prospect who’s fired 2 previous developers is either the problem or inheriting bad work from those developers.
 Either way, I need to know before I quote.

-Honestly, this form alone cut my time on non-converting calls by about half.
+This form alone cut my time on non-converting calls by about 50%.
 And the quality of conversations went up at the same time.

 I don’t follow a rigid script, but I follow a consistent sequence.
 The sequence matters because it controls how information flows.

-First five minutes: Confirm what I already know from the intake form.
+Reference the intake form.
 “I see you’re looking for a WooCommerce build with about 500 products and a custom checkout flow.
 Is that still the right framing?”
-This tells the prospect I did my homework and saves us from restating basics.
+This tells the prospect you did your homework and saves you from restating basics.

-1. “What does success look like six months after launch?”
+- “What does success look like 6 months after launch?”

-6. “What’s your budget range?”
-(I ask this again, directly, even if they filled it in the form.
-People’s real number sometimes differs from the form.)
+- “What’s your budget range?”
+(Ask again, directly, even if they filled it in the form.
+The real number sometimes differs.)

-I let them answer fully.
-I resist the urge to jump in with solutions.
-When they’re done answering, I summarize what I heard: “So what I’m hearing is you have X situation, and the cost of not solving it is Y, and you need it done by Z. Is that right?”
+Let them answer fully.
+Resist the urge to jump in with solutions.
+When they’re done, summarize: “So what I’m hearing is you have X situation, and the cost of not solving it is Y, and you need it done by Z. Is that right?”

-Nine times out of ten, they say yes, plus they add one more thing they forgot to mention.
+9 times out of 10, they say yes, plus they add one more thing they forgot to mention.
 That extra thing is often the most important detail.

-Last ten minutes: I don’t quote on the call.
-I say “Based on what you’ve told me, I have a clear picture of the scope.
+Don’t quote on the call.
+Say: “Based on what you’ve told me, I have a clear picture of the scope.
 I’m going to put together a proposal that I’ll send you by [specific date], and I’ll walk you through it on a short follow-up call.”

 Never end with “I’ll send you a quote.”
 End with a specific next step and a specific date.

-This is the single biggest change I made to my sales process, and it’s the one that surprised me most.
+This is the single biggest change I made to my sales process.

-PDF proposals close at roughly 20-30% for me.
+PDF proposals closed at roughly 20-30% for me.
 Video proposals close at 60-70%.
 Same information.
 Completely different medium.

-Here’s why video works better: it builds trust in a way that a document can’t.
+Video works better because it builds trust in a way that a document can’t.
 When a prospect watches a 10-minute Loom of me walking through their custom proposal, pointing at their specific requirements, explaining my thinking, they see that I built this for them.
-A PDF looks the same whether you spent two hours on it or copied it from a template (because you did copy it from a template).
+A PDF looks the same whether you spent 2 hours on it or copied it from a template (because you did copy it from a template).

 My Loom proposal structure: